 How Does the Recruiting Stack Work with an EOR?

-An EOR handles compliance, payroll, and employment - but it doesn't help you find candidates.
-That's a separate workflow entirely, and it's where most companies building global teams hit their biggest bottleneck.
-According to SHRM's 2025 Talent Trends report, 43% of organizations now use AI in HR tasks, up from 26% in 2024 - and sourcing is the top use case.
+An EOR handles compliance, payroll, and employment - but finding candidates is a separate workflow entirely, and it’s where most companies building global teams hit their biggest bottleneck.
+According to SHRM’s 2025 Talent Trends report, 43% of organizations now use AI in HR tasks, up from 26% in 2024 - and sourcing is the top use case.

 As Rich Rosen, Executive Recruiter at Cornerstone Search, puts it: “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin.”

-For teams exploring the broader recruiting software landscape, our guide to recruiting software (linked in Related Reading below) covers how AI sourcing tools, ATS platforms, and EOR providers fit together in a modern hiring stack.
+For teams exploring the broader recruiting software landscape, our guide to recruiting software covers how AI sourcing tools, ATS platforms, and EOR providers fit together in a modern hiring stack.

 Deel Pricing Calculator: 3 Team Scenarios